zakihaider786/CentWSL/README.md

 ### Why
 CentOS 8 Stream has been released, but it does not provide a raw container image.

-Distributions based on another image already exists, so we recommend using them.
+Distributions based on another image already exists, so we recommend using them